Why You're Still Not Over Them (Even Though You Know It's Over)

 Sometimes moving on isn’t clean because life still overlaps.

-Sometimes the question underneath everything is: did I matter?
+When the question underneath everything is: did I matter?

 Not “did they love me” in theory — but did I leave a mark?
-Did I mean anything that lasts?

 If that’s the question haunting you, read: Did I Mean as Much to Them as They Meant to Me? and Are They Hurting Too?.